-High in vitamin C and antioxidants yet low in fat and calories, it’s hard to beat succulent strawberries for breakfast, puds or snacks
+High in vitamin C and bursting with antioxidants, it’s hard to beat succulent strawberries for low fat and low calorie breakfasts, puds or snacks

-DON’T JUST DROWN your strawberries in cream.
-Why not try these lower-fat (and more interesting) ways to enjoy them while they’re at their juicy and perfectly ripe best?
+Don’t be tempted to just drown your strawberries in cream.
+Why not try these lower-fat (and more exciting) ways to enjoy your favourite berries whilst they’re at their best?

 1. Simple berry burst sauce

 In a blender, whizz 300g strawberries for 15–20 sec to make a rich sauce.
 Delicious drizzled over low-fat natural yogurt or served with a scoop of low-fat ice cream.